MBZUAI Nexus Speaker Series

 We spend a lot of time in training a network to recognize different but a fixed number of types of objects in a scene.
 If we are to induct new object classes subsequently in the recognition engine, should we be retraining the network from scratch again?
 Can we tweak the network so that it can incrementally learn new classes of object?
 Unfortunately, any attempt to incrementally learn new concepts may also lead to forgetting, often catastrophic, of previously learnt concepts.
 Similarly, can we also selectively forget a few concepts that may be required for socio-technical reasons?
 In this talk, we shall discuss how some of these objectives can be achieved.

-Hosted by: Prof. Salman Khan
+Hosted by: Prof. Laura Koesten

 Seville, Spain